Qubasa/strawpoll-voting-bot/README.md

 ```

 ## What is pip?
 I don't understand!
-If you don't understand how to install a library also called a "module" in Python please go checkout YT:
+If you don't understand how to install a library also called a "module" in Python please go checkout YouTube:
 [How to download and install Python Packages and Modules with Pip](https://www.youtube.com/watch?v=jnpC_Ib_lbc)

 # How to add proxies to the list